aspose-total/Aspose.Total-Products/total/en/cpp/conversion/json-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to PPTM via C++" h2="C++ API to parse JSON to PPTM without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is used to store and exchange data.
+It is a text-based format and is easy for humans to read and write.
+On the other hand, PPTM (PowerPoint Macro-Enabled Presentation) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a binary file format and is used to store PowerPoint presentations that contain macros.
+Therefore, it is necessary to convert JSON to PPTM in order to use the data stored in JSON format in a PowerPoint presentation.

+<h2>How Aspose.Total helps for json to pptm conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that provides developers with the tools to create, manipulate, convert, and render various file formats.
+It includes APIs for manipulating documents, images, emails, and other file formats.
+It also includes APIs for manipulating Microsoft Office documents, such as Excel, PowerPoint, and Word.

-You can convert JSON to PPTM within any C++ application in two simple steps.
-Firstly, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can parse JSON to PPTX.
-After that, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Total for C++, you can easily convert JSON to PPTM within any C++ application in two simple steps.
+Firstly, by using Aspose.Cells for C++, you can parse JSON to PPTX.
+After that, by using Aspose.Slides for C++, you can convert PPTX to PPTM.
+Both APIs come under Aspose.Total for C++ package.
+Aspose.Cells for C++ is a powerful spreadsheet processing API that enables developers to read, write, and manipulate spreadsheets in various formats, such as XLS, XLSX, XLSB, CSV, ODS, and more.
+Aspose.Slides for C++ is a powerful presentation processing API that enables developers to create, read, write, and manipulate presentations in various formats, such as PPT, PPTX, PPS, PPSX, PPTM, and more.

+Using Aspose.Total for C++, developers can easily convert JSON to PPTM within any C++ application.
+It is a comprehensive package of APIs that provides developers with the tools to create, manipulate, convert, and render various file formats.
+It is a reliable and efficient solution for converting JSON to PPTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}